What are IEEE 802 wireless standards?

-IEEE 802 is a collection of networking standards that cover the physical and data-link layer specifications for technologies such as Ethernet and wireless.
-These specifications apply to local area networks (LAN) and metropolitan area networks (MAN).
-IEEE 802 also aids in ensuring multi-vendor interoperability by promoting standards for vendors to follow.
+IEEE 802 is a collection of networking standards that cover the physical and data link layer specifications for technologies such as Ethernet and wireless.
+These specifications apply to local area networks (LANs) and metropolitan area networks (MANs).
+IEEE 802 also aids in ensuring multivendor interoperability by promoting standards for vendors to follow.

-IEEE 802 is divided into 22 parts that cover the physical and data-link aspects of networking.
-The family of standards is developed and maintained by the IEEE 802 LAN/MAN Standards Committee, also called the LMSC.
-IEEE stands for Institute of Electrical and Electronics Engineers.
+IEEE 802 is divided into different parts that cover the physical and data link aspects of networking.
+The family of standards is developed and maintained by the Institute of Electrical and Electronics Engineers (IEEE) 802 LAN/MAN Standards Committee, also called the LMSC.

-The set of standards started in 1979 with a "local network for computer interconnection" standard, which was approved a year later.
+The set of standards started in 1979 with a proposed standard called Local Network for Computer Interconnection, which was approved a year later.
 The LMSC has made more than 70 standards for IEEE 802.

-Individual "working groups" are decided on and assigned to each area in order to provide each area with an acceptable amount of focus.
-IEEE 802 specifications also split the data link layer into two different layers -- an LLC layer and a MAC layer.
+Individual working groups are decided on and assigned to each area so that each segment receives an acceptable amount of focus.
+IEEE 802 specifications also split the data link layer into two different layers -- a logical link control layer and a media access control (MAC) layer.

-Standards can be found in a PDF provided by the LMSC for up to six months after they have been published.
+LMSC provides a PDF of standards for up to six months after they have been published.
 All standards stay in place until they are replaced with another document or withdrawn.

 Why IEEE 802 standards are important

-LMSC was formed in 1980 in order to standardize network protocols and provide a path to make compatible devices across numerous industries.
+LMSC was formed in 1980 to standardize network protocols and provide a path to make compatible devices across numerous industries.

 Without these standards, equipment suppliers could manufacture network hardware that would only connect to certain computers.
 It would be much more difficult to connect to systems not using the same set of networking equipment.
-Standardizing protocols help ensure that multiple types of devices can connect to multiple network types.
-It also helps make sure network management isn't the challenge it could be if it wasn't in place.
+Standardizing protocols helps ensure multiple types of devices can connect to multiple network types.
+It also helps make sure network management isn't the challenge it could be if standards weren't in place.

-IEEE 802 will also coordinate with other international standards, such as ISO, to help maintain international standards.
+IEEE 802 also coordinates with other international standards, such as the International Organization for Standardization or ISO, to help maintain international standards.

-In addition, the "802" in IEEE 802 does not stand for anything with high significance.
-802 was just the next numbered project.
+The 802 in IEEE 802 does not stand for anything of significance; 802 was the next numbered project.

 Examples of IEEE 802 uses

-The IEEE 802 specifications can be used by commercial organizations to ensure their products maintain any newly specified standards.
+Commercial organizations can use the IEEE 802 specifications to ensure their products maintain any newly specified standards.
 So, for example, the 802.11 specification that applies to Wi-Fi could be used to make sure Wi-Fi devices work together under one standard.
-In the same way, IEE 802 can help maintain local area network standards.
+In the same way, IEEE 802 can help maintain LAN standards.

-These specifications can also define what connectivity infrastructure will be used for -- individual networks, or those at a larger organizational scale.
+These specifications also define what connectivity infrastructure will be used for -- individual networks or those at a larger organizational scale.

 The IEEE 802 specifications apply to hardware and software products.
-So, to ensure manufacturers don't have any input on the standards, there is a voting protocol in place.
-This makes sure that one organization does not influence the standards too much.
+So that manufacturers don't have any input on the standards, there is a voting protocol in place.
+This ensures one organization does not influence the standards too much.

 The working groups are the different areas of focus within the 802 specifications.
 They are numbered from 802.1 onward.